sjhloco/build_fabric/README.md

 ***Generate the fabric config:*** Creates the fabric and interface cleanup config snippets and saves them to *fabric.conf* and *dflt_intf.conf*\
 `ansible-playbook PB_build_fabric.yml -i inv_from_vars_cfg.yml --tag fbc`

-***Apply tenants and interfaces non-declaratively:*** Adds additional tenant and routing objects by merging with the current config.
-The diffs for merges are simply the lines in the merge candidate config, therefore these wont be as true as the diffs from declerative deployments\
+***Apply tenants and interfaces non-declaratively:*** Add additional tenant and routing objects by merging their config snippets with the devices config.
+The diffs for merges are simply the lines in the merge candidate config so wont be as true as the diffs from declarative deployments\
 `ansible-playbook PB_build_fabric.yml -i inv_from_vars_cfg.yml --tag tnt,rte,merge,diff`

 ## Post Validation checks